alinaqi2000/docile/README.md

 ## Documentation

-For detailed information and usage examples, please refer to our comprehensive documentation.
-You can find it [here](https://docile-framework.com/docs).
+For detailed information and usage examples, we are preparing a comprehensive documentation for you.

 ## Community and Support